sou35/Stroke-Prediction/README.md

 # Stroke-Prediction
-About To predict whether a patient is likely to get stroke based on the input parameters like gender, age, various diseases, and smoking status.
+To predict whether a patient is likely to get stroke based on the input parameters like gender, age, various diseases, and smoking status.